-The team leader one or more team members visit the facility to establish contacts, gather background information that is needed for inspection preparation, and define what support ( office space, contacts) NRC need from the licensee for the inspection.
-The licensee receive sufficient advance notification to ensure that materials needed for the inspection will be available.
+The team leader and/or one or more team members may choose to perform pre-inspection preparation activities (aka “bagman” trip).
+This typically consists of a visit to the facility to establish contacts, gather background information that is needed for inspection preparation, and define what support (e.g., office space, information technology, contacts, etc..) the NRC may need from the licensee for the team inspection.
+Coordinating and collecting information can also be accomplished remotely through electronic means.
+See IMC 0620, “Inspection Documents and Records,” for additional details on requesting, creating, controlling, and dispositioning documents and records collected as part of the inspection.
+The licensee should receive sufficient advance notification to ensure that materials needed for the inspection will be available.

+The resident inspection staff should be consulted to gain their insights into licensee performance and equipment issues.
+Senior Risk Analysts should also be consulted to assist in identifying risk significant systems, components, and structures.

+The team leader is responsible for developing an inspection plan that contains technical and logistical details of the inspection.
+The team leader should also verify that the inspection has been properly scheduled in RPS in accordance with IMC 0306.

-The resident inspection staff Each team member dedicates sufficient time to inspection preparation so that can .
-Preparation includes becoming familiar with the licensee’s organization and processes; history of problems at the plant; recent inspection findings; licensee work underway or planned; and relevant documents.
+Each team member dedicates sufficient time to inspection preparation so that they can conduct inspections effectively.
+Preparation includes becoming familiar with the licensee’s organization and processes; history of problems at the plant; recent inspection findings; licensee work underway or planned; operating experience, and relevant documents.

+Based on their review each inspection team members should develop individual inspection plans for their specific inspection areas assigned to them by the team leader, including the inspection samples and documents to be reviewed.05.03 Communication During Team Inspections

+IMC 0620 provides guidance regarding team meetings, licensee, vendor, or applicant debrief, and exit meetings.

+At the start of the inspection, the team leader should conduct an entrance in meeting in accordance with IMC 2515 with key licensee personnel and management.
+Entrance meetings provide an opportunity for team leader to communicate with licensees and may include introducing team members, clarifying the scope of the inspection, and confirming licensee and NRC points of contacts, and other logistical items relevant to the inspection.

-05. The team leader should daily team meeting to coordinate activities and identify problem areas that may need additional inspection effort.
+The team leader should conduct daily team meetings to coordinate activities and identify problem areas that may need additional inspection effort.
 The synergism of team meetings allows related inspection findings in different areas to be brought together.
+It also provides team members insights through interfacing with other disciplines.

+The team leader should conduct daily debriefs with the key licensee personnel, such as regulatory assurance to provide a status of the inspection and to communicate any potential issues.

-It also provides team members insights through interfacing with other disciplines.The team leader, in consultation with management, has the responsibility to decide what to include in the NRC's presentation to the licensee and which team members should make presentations at the exit meeting.05.
-Documenting Results of the Inspection
+At the conclusion of the inspection, the team should conduct an exit meeting with a member of the licensee’s senior management team and other key personnel involved with the inspection to provide a summary of the inspection results.
+The exit meeting provides an opportunity to communicate issues with the licensee, such as Findings, Violations, and Observations and to acknowledge whether the team was in position of any proprietary or safeguarded information, and that publicly available information would be shared with the public when appropriate.
+The team leader, in consultation with their management, has the responsibility to decide what to include in the NRC's presentation to the licensee and which team members should make presentations at the exit meeting.

+The team leader should verbally debrief the resident inspectors on the results of the inspection prior to the exit; and provide them the exit meeting logistical details so they can attend if needed.

+05.04 Documenting Results of the Inspection